Combinatorics of Hurwitz degenerations and tropical realizability: Genus two results

 \begin{proposition} Consider the map $F\colon\Gamma\to\mathbb{R}$ described in Figure~\ref{fig: genus2-figure} below.

-Suppose the three edges labeled $A_iB_i$ attached to the different edges of the $\Theta$ have the same length $\ell$, and these edges and the $\Theta$ subgraph are all contracted to $O$.
-There exists an $H$-modification of $F$, and so it is realizable. \end{proposition}
+Suppose the three edges labeled $A_iB_i$, attached to distinct edges of the $\Theta$, all have the same length $\ell$, and that these edges together with the $\Theta$ subgraph are contracted to $O$.
+Then $F$ admits an $H$-modification and is therefore realizable. \end{proposition}

 \begin{proof} We make the following modifications: add a ray to $\mathbb{R}$ at $O$; mark the point $P$ on the ray which has distance $\ell$ from $O$, and add another ray at $P$.
 Each $A_i B_i$ is mapped to the edge with slope $1$, and the two path components of $\Theta\setminus\{B_1,B_2,B_3\}$ are mapped onto the two rays extending from $P$ respectively.
 This is depicted in Figure~\ref{fig: initial-genus2basic} below.